 All patients should be treated with simple analgesics in the first instance.
 There is no need to treat with antibiotics in most cases and a ‘watch and wait’ approach can be taken provided there are no worrying features (as discussed below).

-Antibiotics should be avoided unless significant deterioration or disease progression is seen warranting them.
-Current guidelines suggest oral antibiotics should be considered if:
+Antibiotics should be avoided unless significant deterioration or disease progression is seen; oral antibiotics can be considered (as per local guidelines) if:

 - Systemically unwell children not requiring admission